klampworks/kyukon/README.md

 	4) Continue processing from the callback function once it is invoked by the library.

 At the moment the library only supports HTTP GET requests and depends on curl.
-The library expects task objects to be pointers to avoid unesessry copying of data.
-Due to the aynchronous nature of the library, these objects should be allocated on the heap and deleted in the user defined callback functions.
+The library expects task objects to be pointers to avoid unnecessary copying of data.
+Due to the asynchronous nature of the library, these objects should be allocated on the heap and deleted in the user defined callback functions.
-Each callback is called in its own thread in order to keep the netowrking threads free for networking operations.
+Each callback is called in its own thread in order to keep the networking threads free for networking operations.
-This makes Kyukon ideal for paralell webcrawlers modeled as an FSM where each callback corresponds to a different state or type-of-webpage.
+This makes Kyukon ideal for parallel webcrawlers modeled as an FSM where each callback corresponds to a different state or type-of-webpage.

 Hello Kitty
 ======